The Mill City Museum

 Website: www.millcitymuseum.org

 Can I interest you in a museum dedicated to all-purpose flour?
-The Mill City Museum in Minneapolis is more interesting than that statement makes it sound.
+Okay, the Mill City Museum in Minneapolis is more interesting than that.
 But it really is pretty much about flour.
 And Bisquick.
 And the history of flour milling, and the history of Minneapolis itself.

 The museum lives in the ruins of the Washburn “A” mill, which was once the world’s largest flour mill and sat along the banks of the Mississippi River.
 Exhibits explain the entire process of converting wheat into flour and bread, including how roller mills are used to grind wheat kernels into fine bits of flour.